Forfar Ath 4

 Hamilton Accies0-0Stenhousemuir

-Queen's Park3-4Queen of South
+Queen's Park3-4Queen of the South

 Stranraer2-2Third Lanark